The practice room was incredibly helpful!

 Available ressources are useful.

 Platform and community are great, provided cases very elaborate and sometimes too complicated

 The only toolkit you need to ace McKinsey, Bain and BCG interviews.

 6-month subscription, one-time charge

-If you change your mind within 24 hours of enrolling and have downloaded less than 12 of our PDF cases, we’ll give you a full refund.
+If you change your mind within 24 hours of enrolling and have downloaded or previewed fewer than 12 of our cases, we’ll give you a full refund.

 The Interview Prep Course is designed for candidates who leave nothing to chance.
 It includes all the video lectures, sample interviews, case material and practice tools you need to ace any consulting interview.

 Trusted by 50,000+ candidates Follow in the footsteps of other successful candidates and double your chances of a top-3 consultancy job offer.